Vincksi/STT-TTS-Pipecat-Gemini/README.md

 Leveraging open source framework pipecat-ai to build chat bot with genimi.
-To run it locally, create a virtual environement and download the dependencies
+To run it locally, create a virtual environement and download the dependencies:
 ```
 pip install -r requirements.txt
 ```
-Fill in the necessary api keys in file ```.env``` Precise modification please check out the pipecat official github repo and documentation
+Fill in the necessary api keys in file ```.env``` Precise modification please check out the pipecat official github repo and documentation:
 ```
 https://github.com/pipecat-ai/pipecat
 ```